Alexander Irving, Lord Newton: Life

 In 1804 he was elected a fellow of the Royal Society of Edinburgh.
 His proposers were John Playfair, Andrew Coventry, and Thomas Charles Hope.
 He served as president of the Society's Physical branch 1823 to 1828 and as their vice president 1828 to 1832.

-In December 1826 he was created a Senator of the College of Justice and given the title of Lord Newton.
+In December 1826 he was created a Senator of the College of Justice in place of William Robertson, Lord Robertson (who retired) and adopted the title of Lord Newton.

 In the late 18th century he was a member of the Crochallan Fencibles, a club which met at Dawney's Tavern on Anchor Close in Edinburgh.